intarchboard/program-rfced-future/Issue12-RSE-role.md

 # Role of the RFC Series Editor
-## Draft!
-Please submit PRs, but discuss on list.

 This person will be a senior professional with deep knowledge of technical publishing.